foundersandcoders/meetups/current-structure.md

 * Introduce people to gitter channel

 **6.15pm**
-* Give an initial presentation
+* Give an initial presentation **explaining about the course and encourage people to apply**
 * Direct people to Codeacamemy or Codewars
-* Encourage pairing
+* Encourage pairing in pairs of similar ability

 **Then..**
 * Be on hand to help anyone who might need it